 This living in Oaxaca guide was written by Luna Rodriguez Natal, a travel writer and content creator from Madrid, Spain.
 In this post, she will share all her insider tips about living in Oaxaca, Mexico!

 👋 Hola!
 My name is Luna.
 I left home for a 3-month stay in Mexico and I am currently in month 17th of my 3 months getaway!
 Crazy, isn’t it?

-I planned a 10 day-trip in the state of Oaxaca from my former home in Playa del Carmen (Mexico), but I instantly fell in love with Oaxaca de Juarez and never left after my visit!
+I planned a 10-day trip to Oaxaca from my former home in Playa del Carmen (Mexico), but I instantly fell in love with Oaxaca de Juarez and never left after my visit!

 This is a very recurrent story to many expats and Mexicans too.
-One comes for a few days to Oaxaca de Juárez (capital of the state) and magically many months later you are still there!
+One comes for a few days to Oaxaca City, and magically many months later you are still there!

 It was very Oaxacan – I can’t find a better word to describe it – a bit old, and rusty, but perfect for what I needed it for.
 It was in a private street so it also had the feel of living in a very small Mexican town.

 Every day, I would have vendors selling tamales or handmade bread right at my doorstep.
 They would come and ring their little bell so you would know they’re around and you could decide whether to get out and buy any of their daily products.
 I found this very cool – I don’t get these things in Madrid!